AliAbbas110/Chrome-Extension/README.md

 # Chrome-Extension
-This extension allows you to search users having following less than 40 by the search of any #hashtag.
+This extension allows you to follow users having following less than 40 by the search of any #hashtag.